Stroboscopic high-order nonlinearity for quantum optomechanics

-\emph{The nonlinear stroboscopic protocol.}--- To implement the stroboscopic method, it is possible to use a levitated nanoparticle~\cite{konopik_nonequilibrium_2020} with optical~\cite{meyerresolvedsideband2019}, electric~\cite{goldwaterlevitated2019} or magnetic~\cite{vinanteultralow2020} trapping.
-It is also possible to use a mirror equipped with a fully-optical spring~\cite{corbitt_all-optical_2007}, or a membrane with electrodes allowing its nonlinear actuation and driving~\cite{sridaran_electrostatic_2011}.
-Any of such systems can be posed into an artificial nonlinear potential $V (x)$, particularly, the cubic potential $V_3 (x) \propto x^3$ for the pioneering test.
+To implement the stroboscopic method, it is possible to versatilely use a levitated nanoparticle~\cite{konopik_nonequilibrium_2020} with optical~\cite{meyerresolvedsideband2019}, electric~\cite{goldwaterlevitated2019} or magnetic~\cite{vinanteultralow2020} trapping.
+It is also possible to use a mirror equipped with a fully-optical spring~\cite{corbittalloptical2007}, or a membrane with electrodes allowing its nonlinear actuation and driving~\cite{sridaranelectrostatic2011}.
+In any of such systems, the mechanical mode can be posed into nonlinear potential $V (x)$, particularly, the cubic potential $V_3 (x) \propto x^3$ for the pioneering test.
 In this manuscript we focus on the experimental parameters peculiar to the levitated nanoparticles~\cite{deliccavity2019,deliccooling2020}, although the principal results remain valid for the other systems as well.
 We also focus here solely on the evolution of the mechanical mode of the optomechanical cavity, assuming that the coupling to the optical cavity mode (blue in~\cref{fig:0}) is switched off.

-The mechanical mode is a harmonic oscillator of eigen frequency $\Omega_m$, described by position and momentum quadratures, respectively, $x$ and $p$, such that $\comm x p = 2 i$.
+The mechanical mode is a harmonic oscillator of eigenfrequency $\Omega\s{m}$, described by position and momentum quadratures, respectively, $\oper x$ and $\oper p$, normalized such that $\comm{ \oper x }{\oper p} = 2 \ii$.
 The oscillator is coupled to a thermal bath at rate $\damp$.
-We also assume stroboscopic application of an external nonlinear potential $\alpha(t) V(x)$ with a piecewise constant $\alpha(t)$ illustrating the possibility to periodically switch the potential on and off as depicted at~\cref{fig:0}(a).
+We also assume fast stroboscopic application of an external nonlinear potential $\alpha(t) V(x)$ with a piecewise constant $\alpha(t)$ illustrating the possibility to periodically switch the nonlinear potential on and off as depicted at~\cref{fig:0}(a).
 The Hamiltonian of the system, therefore, reads~($\hbar = 1$)